San Diego State Aztecs football: Fresno State

-No other opponent has a more extensive history against SDSU.
 The Fresno State-San Diego State rivalry, also known as the Battle for the Oil Can, dates back to 1923 when the two teams competed in the SCJCC.
 The Aztecs winning the initial meeting 12–2 at home.
 Since then, the sides have met 51 more times, including every year from 1945 to 1979, when the two competed in the same conference or were independents.
 After not facing one another between 1979 and 1991, the schools resumed the annual series from 1992 to 1998, when both were members of the Western Athletic Conference.
 The two teams have met twice since then, in 2002 and 2011.
 With Fresno State joining the Mountain West Conference in 2012 and the addition of the divisional format, the Aztecs and the Bulldogs will compete on an annual basis once again.

 One of the most memorable games between the two schools was known as "The Fog Bowl" in 1962.
 The fog was so thick that the Aztec radio announcer at the time Al Couppee couldn't see the plays, so he went down to the field and into the huddle to give the play-by-play.
 The Aztecs won the game 29–26 in a thrilling fashion.

 The two schools started competing in 2011 for the Oil Can trophy.
 The Oil Can trophy comes from a 1930s-era oil can hailing from Fresno that was found at a construction site at San Diego State.
 "The oil can likely came from a time when Aztec and Bulldog fans traveled to football games between the two schools via the old, twisting, precipitous Grapevine section of Highway 99 over Tejon Pass", said Jacquelyn K. Glasener, executive director of the Fresno State Alumni Association.
 "Cars in those days carried extra oil and water to be sure they could make it through difficult trips", added Jim Herrick, executive director of the San Diego State Alumni Association.
 The game was dubbed by fans the Battle for the Oil Can.
 The first trophy game was played in 2011.
 The Aztecs were favored but however they found themselves trailing 21–0 in the first half.
 They battled back scoring four unanswered touchdowns to win 35–28, with Ronnie Hillman scoring the go-ahead touchdown in the fourth quarter to win the game.
 The Aztecs ended the season with an 8–4 record and made it to the New Orleans Bowl and the Bulldogs ended the season 4–8.
 San Diego State leads the all-time series with a record of 27–22–4, including a 14–11–2 mark in San Diego, Fresno State leads the trophy series 3–2.
 In 2016, the series is tied.
 Fresno State assumed a 4–2 lead in the trophy series with their 27–3 victory over the Aztecs on October 21, 2017 at SDCCU (formerly Qualcomm) Stadium.

-San Diego State leads the series 30–27–4 as of February 2023.
+San Diego State leads the series 31–27–4 as of 2025.